Danie10/gadgeteerza-homeassistant/README.md

 ## Automations
 * Voice alerting to start of rain (to take washing off the line) - unfortunately weather station takes a few minutues to report
 * Voice notification to home speaker for when I leave the shopping mall
-* Slider to set minimum state of charge back to Victron CCGX ESS
+* Slider to set minimum state of charge back to Victron CCGX ESS ie. adjust Victron system
-* Ajust minimum SoC slider to match any changes made on Victron CCGX side
+* Ajust minimum SoC slider to match any changes made on Victron CCGX side ie. respond to chnages made on Victron system remotely
 * Alerts when hot water cylinder reached temperature and is ready, based on timers looking at grid power usage dropping after 15 minutes
 * VoIP phone battery flat by checking when it's 'last_activity' is longer than 10 minutes ago
 * Ham radio APRS beacon going offline (can't use left Zone as coordinates never change to elsewhere) so looks at a status change to 'Away' for longer than 31 minutes (still weaking this)
 * Some audio message alerts for Victron system alarms
 * Audible warning when AC load on the inverter exceeds 4,7 kWh
+* Voice alerts for when grid power has been lost, as well as when it is back on

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container